juji-io/datalevin/doc/search.md

 We loop over this list of candidate documents, for each document, check if it appears in the inverted lists of subsequent query terms.

-Critically, during this process, we remove a candidate as soon as the following two conditions is met:
+Critically, during this process, we remove a candidate as soon as one of the following two conditions is met:

 * this document is not going to appear in the required number of inverted lists, based on the aforementioned mathematical property;